 Indicators:

-1. Program participant shall address conservation of biodiversity, individually or collaboratively, through a Program which includes one or more of the following:
+1. Certified Organization shall address conservation of biodiversity, individually or collaboratively, through a Program which includes one or more of the following:

 a. promotion of biological diversity utilizing information from organizations such as World Resources Institute, The Nature Conservancy, NatureServe, Conservation International, State Wildlife Action Plans, State Forest Action Plans and assessments;